VsFreyaDevs/VsFreyaModNew/README.md

 Kitsune Engine is an *engine* that's basically like those old engines from 2021-2022, only refactoring some of FNF's code and serving as an option for people who want more settings and customizability while keeping up with the latest base FNF updates.

+---

+> [!NOTE]
+> Kitsune Engine has not been finished just yet!
+Though yes, you can port your V-Slice mods over, you may have to just make some changes to make your mod compatible to KSE.

+---

 * [Download builds for Windows, Mac, Linux, iOS, and Android here!](https://github.com/VsFreyaDevs/VsFreyaModNew/actions)

 ### Supported Platforms